-Figure 25 Content-Format Policy

-All Devices shall support the current and all previous Content-Format Option and Versions.
-Clients shall send discovery request messages with the current and all previous Content-Format and Versions until it discovers all Servers in the network.
+All Devices shall support the current and all previous Content-Format Options and OCF-Content-Format-Versions.
+A Client shall send discovery request messages with the current and all previous Content-Formats and OCF-Content-Format-Versions until it discovers all Servers in the network.

 CRUDN to CoAP response codes